Z3NTL3/ProxyBeast/README.md

     > ```
     > wails build -windowsconsole
     >```
-    > Console attached to build is only available on Windows
+    > Attaching console to the GUI is only possible on Windows

 <br>

 > [!WARNING]
 > Currently we do only support a packaged installer for Windows.<br>
-> Currently installers for MacOS and debain based linux distributions aren't supported.
+> Installers for MacOS and debain based linux distributions aren't supported.
+It's essential noting there's no plan for this, as you can just build from scratch using our instructions guide.
+Which should be relatively easy to follow.

 <br>
 <hr>